 Syllabus at a Glance

-This course includes four total sessions, each lasting 1.5 hours on four consecutive Saturdays beginning September 10.
+This course includes four total sessions, each lasting 1.5 hours.

 This class will include a series of readings and resources, some of which will be optional, but will inform some of the discussions.
 The mandatory readings and films will all be chosen from stories that are published online and available for free.
 Optional resources might include craft books, essays, articles, films, and podcasts.

 In addition to full-price tickets, a limited number of no-pay spots are available for this course.
 Please note that these tickets are reserved for those who would not otherwise be able to take this course and who expect to attend all sessions.
 No-pay spots are distributed via a randomized drawing two weeks before each course begins.
 For more information and to apply for a no-pay spot, please click here.
 To learn more about our pricing model and randomized selection process for no-pay spots, please visit our FAQ page.

 Please take a moment to review our community guidelines for students, which aim to share our classroom ethos and help set the stage for the best possible learning experience.

 Atlas Obscura Courses offer opportunities for participants to emerge with new skills, knowledge, connections, and perspectives through multi-session classes designed and taught by expert instructors.
 To learn more about our current course offerings, please visit www.atlasobscura.com/online-courses.
 For answers to commonly asked questions, check out our FAQ page here.

 Founded in 2009, Atlas Obscura created the definitive community-driven guide to incredible places across the planet and is now an award-winning company that shares the world’s hidden wonders in person and online.